Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 <a name="Exercise3" />
 ### Exercise 3: Querying the Database with Parameters ###

- In this exercise, you will learn how to query the database using parameters and how to use the Query Result Shaping, a feature that reduces the number of accesses to the database to retrieve data in a more efficient way.
+ In this exercise, you will learn how to query the database using parameters, and how to use Query Result Shaping, a feature that reduces the number database accesses retrieving data in a more efficient way.

 > **Note:** For further information on Query Result Shaping, visit the following [msdn article](http://msdn.microsoft.com/en-us/library/bb896272&#040;v=vs.100&#041;.aspx).